Subelliptic Gevrey spaces: Introduction

-The argument of this paper is to define and study Gevrey spaces on a general manifold $M$, that is, associated with a family of vector fields $\mathbf X=\{X_{1},\ldots, X_{r}\}$ and with their associated sub-Laplacian $\slp =- \sum_{j}X_{j}^{2}$.
-We may say that the Gevrey spaces $G^{s}(\Omega)$ on an open subset $\Omega$ of $\R^{n}$ are \emph{Euclidean} whereas the ones defined in association with $\mathbf X$ and $\slp$ are \emph{subelliptic} when $\mathbf X$ satisfies the H\"ormander condition, or even \emph{elliptic} when the corresponding operator $\slp$ is elliptic.
-The definitions we put forwards rely on the observation that the characterisations (i), (ii) and (iii) above also make sense on any manifold $M$ equipped with a measure, replacing the derivative $\partial^{\alpha}$ with any product of $|\alpha|$ vector fields in $\mathbf X$ in a given order.
+The argument of this paper is to define and study Gevrey spaces associated with a family of vector fields $\mathbf X=\{X_{1},\ldots, X_{r}\}$ on a general (smooth) manifold $M$ and with its associated sub-Laplacian $\slp =- \sum_{j}X_{j}^{2}$.
+We may say that the Gevrey spaces $G_0^{s}$ of $\R^{n}$ are \emph{Euclidean} whereas the ones defined in association with $\mathbf X$ and $\slp$ are \emph{subelliptic} when $\mathbf X$ satisfies the H\"ormander condition, or even \emph{elliptic} when the corresponding operator $\slp$ is elliptic.
+The definitions we put forwards rely on the observation that the characterisations (i), (ii) and (iii) above also make sense on any manifold $M$ equipped with a measure, replacing the derivative $\partial^{\alpha}$ with any product of $|\alpha|$ vector fields in $\mathbf X$ in a given order (see Convention \ref{conventionI}).
 In this general context under some natural assumptions, Properties (i) and (ii) are equivalent, and Property (ii) implies Property (iii).
 However, the implication (iii) $\implies$ (ii) proves more challenging, and here we prove it only in certain cases, namely for the compact group $SU(2)$ and for the Heisenberg group $\mathbb H_{n}$.
+In the elliptic case, this was proved in \cite{DR2014} for compact Lie groups, and we give here a proof with more direct arguments than in \cite{DR2014}.
+The difficulty in showing the equivalences between these possible definitions from an analytic viewpoint comes from the fact that the vector fields in $\mathbf X$ may not commute - unlike in the Euclidean case.